andyearnshaw/Intl.js/README.md

    - Properties of the `Date` prototype object ([13.3](http://www.ecma-international.org/ecma-402/1.0/#sec-13.3))

 ### Not Implemented
- - Canonicalizing language tags containing subtags that have a "Preferred-value" from the IANA Language Subtag registry
  - `BestFitSupportedLocales` internal function
  - Implementation-dependent numbering system mappings
+ - Calendars other than Gregorian
  - Collator objects (`Intl.Collator`) (see below)
  - Properties of the `String` prototype object

 A few of the implemented functions may currently be non-conforming and/or incomplete.
 Most of those functions have comments marked as 'TODO' in the source code.

-<sup>\*</sup> Tested with a handful of locales only.
-The test suite is run with
+<sup>\*</sup> The test suite is run with Intl.Collator tests removed, and the Collator
-Intl.Collator tests removed, and the Collator constructor removed from most other tests in the suite.
+constructor removed from most other tests in the suite.
 Also, some of the tests cannot be passed from an ES5 implementation because they check for native behaviour.

 ## What about Intl.Collator?